tghaleb/comandante/docs/index.md

   or exceptions.
 - tempfiles and directories that will automatically be cleaned on exit.
+- A `ConfigSignleton` class that simplifies loading config from `yaml` files.
 - A [helper][Comandante::Helper] providing:
     - error messages
+    - warning messages
     - debugging messages
     - assertions
     - yaml reader/writer